-Risk Assessment Committee (RAC): To ensure compliance with OMB Circular A-133 requirements, the RAC assesses the risk level of federal grant subrecipients (outgoing subawards) by reviewing a questionnaire and financial statements provided by the subrecipient.
-The RAC meets twice a month, as well as on an ad hoc basis when needed.
+Risk Assessment Committee (RAC): To ensure compliance with Uniform Guidance requirements, the RAC assesses the risk level of federal grant subrecipients (outgoing subawards) by reviewing a questionnaire and financial statements provided by the subrecipient.
+The RAC meets weekly and as needed.

 Restricted Party Search (RPS): This database checks debarment and terrorist activity/do not fly list.
 RMS searches the federal RPS lists to ensure that the subawardee has not been identified and disqualified as a subrecipient by a federal agency.

 Institutional Review Board (IRB) or Institutional Animal Care and Use Committee (IACUC) approval: For all outgoing subawards, outside institutions must have an IRB or IACUC approvals must in place, if needed.
 If required, RMS collects a copy of the approval or places a restriction in the agreement on the use of human or animal subjects.